Tel: 07840458870

 The EYFS sets the standard that all early years providers must meet to ensure that children learn and develop and are kept healthy and safe.
 It works towards their readiness to move to a school environment by providing them with knowledge and skills to ensure good future progress in life.

-The baby room provides a safe, stimulating environment to encourage babies senses, to give them freedom and space to move around and the opportunity to explore their environment and encourage development.
+The baby room provides a safe, stimulating, nurturing environment to encourage babies senses, to give them freedom and space to move around and the opportunity to explore their environment and encourage development.

-All babies will have an individual information sheet for the parents to write down their daily routine and any other information that could be needed.
-The key worker will complete a log for each day informing the parent/guarding of their day, their sleep times, what food and milk they have consumed, nappy changes etc.
+The baby room staff will complete a daily diary on our Blossom App for each day informing the parent/guardian of their day, their sleep times, what food and milk they have consumed, nappy changes etc.

 Providing an environment where children are allowed to 'have a go', using equipment that is not focused on a right or wrong answer encourages children of all ages to become confident learners.